 For many kids (and kids at heart), summer camps are one of the best parts of summer and are often a normal part of childhood.
 As most families who have experienced cancer can attest, normalcy during cancer treatment is extremely important.
 However, when a cancer diagnosis affects a child or parent in the family, summer camp might not be an option due to a child’s medical needs or the lack of extra finances to pay for traditional summer camps.
-Fortunately, there are many camps specifically designed for children with cancer, siblings, or even the whole family.
+Fortunately, there are many summer camps for cancer support specifically designed for children with cancer, siblings, or even the whole family.
 The camp experience can provide positive benefits that will last long after summer ends.
-Camp attendance may help lessen feelings of anxiety, depression, or loneliness and increase self-esteem, body positivity or coping abilities.
+Camp attendance may help lessen feelings of anxiety, depression, or loneliness and increase self-esteem, body positivity, and coping abilities.

-Camps and retreats such as the resources listed here are specially curated to provide a fun week of activities away from the hospital and appointments, while allowing those in attendance to meet other patients, survivors, or family members, and learn that they are not alone.
-Camps will often have full time care for campers, with most of the overnight camps offering on-site medical facilities staffed with oncology providers who can administer chemo or other medical care if necessary.
-However, if you are on active treatment for cancer, you will need to discuss your desire to attend a camp or retreat with your oncologist.
+Camps and retreats such as the resources listed here are specially curated to provide a fun activities away from the hospital and appointments, while allowing those in attendance to meet other patients, survivors, or family members, and learn that they are not alone.
+Camps will often have full-time care for campers, with most of the overnight camps offering on-site medical facilities staffed with oncology providers who can administer chemo or other medical care, if necessary.
+Please note that if you are on active treatment for cancer, be sure to discuss your desire to attend a camp or retreat with your oncologist.

 - Phone: 865-546-4661

-- Details: Camp Kasem operates over 100 free summer camps in 40 states for children ages 6-18 who have been impacted by a parent’s cancer.
+- Details: Camp Kesem operates over 100 free summer camps in 40 states for children ages 6-18 who have been impacted by a parent’s cancer.
 To register a camper for the TN chapter or to find out more information, click on the website above.
-You can also search for another state’s program via campkesem.org/find-a-camp
+You can also search for another state’s program using their Find A Chapter tool.

 - Phone: 615-952-0039